ilovedogs3003/ilovedogs3003.github.io/_projects/mapping_education.md

     </li>
 </ul>
 <p>
-    There was a lot of other data processed, however, it they were not used in the final report due to no dictionary of the variables being readily accessible.
+    There was a lot of other data processed, however, they were not used in the final report due to no dictionary of the variables being readily accessible.
 This is important to know i) how variables are being defined, ii) what they are actually measuring, and iii) how they measure these things.
 </p>

 <p>
-    Graduation rates vary widely across boroughs and districts, often reflecting broader inequalities in access to resources, experienced educators, and academic support. <b style="color:red;">This project seeks to visualize such patterns and examine their statistical underpinnings to better inform policy and community-driven solutions</b>.
+    Graduation rates vary widely across boroughs and districts, often reflecting broader inequalities in access to resources, experienced educators, and academic support. <b>This project seeks to visualize such patterns and examine their statistical underpinnings to better inform policy and community-driven solutions</b>.
 </p>
-<p><h5>Let's Take a Look at Each of the Boroughs, the School Districts Within Them, and Their Corresponding Dropout Rates</h5></p>
+<p>Let's take a look at each of the boroughs, the school districts within them, and their corresponding dropout rates</p>

 <div class="mb-3">
     <label for="levelSelect" class="form-label"><strong>View Level:</strong></label>
     <select id="levelSelect" class="form-select" style="max-width: 250px;">